MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api.md

 When you call this API, you must pass in the dependency ID that was returned when you created the install-time reference.

-## Dynamic dependency API limitations in the Windows App SDK
+## Differences between the two implementations

+### The need for a lifetime manager (Windows App SDK limitation)

-When you use the dynamic dependency API in the Windows App SDK to take a dependency on an MSIX package, this API requires help via another installed package and running process to inform Windows that the MSIX package is in use, and to block servicing the framework while it is being used.
-This is called a *lifetime manager* component.
+When you use the Windows App SDK's dynamic dependency API to take a dependency on an MSIX package, the API requires help via another installed package and running process to inform Windows that the MSIX package is in use, and to block servicing the framework while it is being used.
+That component is called a *lifetime manager*.

 For its framework package, the Windows App SDK provides a lifetime manager component called the [Dynamic Dependency Lifetime Manager (DDLM)](../../../windows-app-sdk/deployment-architecture.md).
 However, no other framework packages currently provide a similar lifetime manager component from Microsoft.

+Windows 11's dynamic dependency API doesn't have this limitation.

+### Reference and use a main package (Windows App SDK limitation)

+A dynamic dependency can always target a *framework* package.
+But only Windows 11's dynamic dependency API can reference and use *main* packages as well.

+The main package must have correctly configured its app package manifest source file (the `Package.appxmanifest` file in Visual Studio).
+Specifically, the main package (the target, not the caller) needs to set `<uap15:DependencyTarget>true</>` (see [uap15:DependencyTarget](/uwp/schemas/appxpackage/uapmanifestschema/element-uap15-dependencytarget)).
+So the purpose of `<uap15::DependencyTarget>` is to enable a dynamic dependency to target a *main* package.
+In other words, the main package has to opt in to allow itself to be used as a dynamic dependency (whereas framework packages always implicitly allow that).

+### Reference the Windows App SDK framework package (Windows App SDK limitation)

+In an unpackaged app, you can't use the Windows App SDK's dynamic dependency API to reference the [Windows App SDK framework package](../../../windows-app-sdk/deployment-architecture.md#framework-package) (like you *can* reference other MSIX packages with it).
+Instead, you need to use the [bootstrapper API](/windows/windows-app-sdk/api/win32/_bootstrap/) provided by the Windows App SDK.
+The bootstrapper API is a specialized form of the dynamic dependency API that's designed to take dependencies on the Windows App SDK framework package.
+For more info, see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](../../../windows-app-sdk/use-windows-app-sdk-run-time.md).

-The dynamic dependency API implementation in Windows 11 (in [appmodel.h](/windows/win32/api/appmodel)) doesn't have this limitation.
+Windows 11's dynamic dependency API doesn't have this limitation.

 ## Related topics